Considering Going Vegan? Here's What Registered Dietitians Want You To Know

-Deciding to go vegan is a personal choice — and one that the millions of people in the United States who are vegan aren't making for the same reasons.
-Some believe that it's better for the environment not to eat meat.
-Others want to take a personal step toward preventing animal suffering.
+Deciding to go vegan is a personal choice: some believe that it's better for the environment not to eat meat, others want to take a personal step toward preventing animal suffering.
 Another sliver of the vegan population simply does it as a way to eat healthier.

 Earlier this week, celebrity chef Gordon Ramsay tweeted that he was going to "give this #vegan thing a try."
 This was surprising, given that Ramsay has thrown shade at vegan people in the past.
 In February, he joked "I’m a member of PETA !
 People eating tasty animals."
 So, while we don’t know what his motives are for going vegan (or if his tweet about turning vegan was 100% earnest), we can assume that trying out veganism would be a big lifestyle change for him.